 Thanks again for your continued support of Left Brain and the Jarvis newsletter.
 Again, if you found value here, we would humbly ask that you pass the newsletter along to friends or colleagues with interest in investment strategy.
 Make sure you sign up to receive the newsletter weekly in your inbox, if you haven’t already.
-Have a great weekend and we will speak with you again soon!
+Have a great weekend!

 With the markets showing increased volatility over the past few months, we know that many investors are wondering if they need a “second opinion” on their investment positioning, whether they manage their own money or use an advisor.
 We stand ready and willing to help and we are thus offering a complimentary portfolio review to interested investors.
 Just reach out to us on the link provided and we will contact you within a few days to help you assess whether your portfolio is well-positioned to take advantage of business and market trends!

 Thank you and we wish for you another week of profitable investing.
+Times like these can be difficult, so take some time to decompress, think carefully about your strategy, and we will get back at it on Monday.
 Enjoy the weekend!

 DISCLAIMER: This report contains views and opinions which, by their very nature, are subject to uncertainty and involve inherent risks.
 Predictions or forecasts, described or implied, may prove to be wrong and are subject to change without notice.
 All expressions of opinion included herein are subject to change without notice.
 Predictions or forecasts described or implied are forward-looking statements based on certain assumptions which may prove to be wrong and/or other events which were not taken into account may occur.
 Any predictions, forecasts, outlooks, opinions or assumptions should not be construed to be indicative of the actual events which will occur.
 Investing involves risk, including the possible loss of principal.
 The opinions and data in this report have been obtained from sources believed to be reliable; neither Left Brain nor its affiliates warrant the accuracy or completeness of such, and accept no liability for any direct or consequential losses arising from its use.
 In addition, please note that Left Brain, including its principals, employees, agents, affiliates and advisory clients, may have positions in one or more of the securities discussed in this communication.
 Please note that Left Brain, including its principals, employees, agents, affiliates and advisory clients may take positions or effect transactions contrary to the views expressed in this communication based upon individual or firm circumstances.
 Any decision to effect transactions in the securities discussed within this communication should be balanced against the potential conflict of interest that Left Brain, its principals, employees, agents, affiliates and advisory clients has by virtue of its investment in one or more of these securities.